No Products in the Cart

 In this period of getting rid of the smell, one must take certain precautions to avoid worsening the situation.
 Here are a few things to keep in mind while accomplishing this: -

 After unpacking, the smell from natural latex mattresses should vanish within a few hours or days.
-This is due to the zero VOC content present within the material.
+This is due to the zero VOC content present in the material.
 If the odor lingers past these few days, wait up to a month before taking further action.
 It could be that your nose is much more sensitive to smell than the others.

 Take note that these VOCs are not only pungent but also very harmful to your health.
 Respiratory ailments such as asthma and breathing difficulties are common side-effects of inhaling certain VOCs.
 Not to mention the other illnesses such as nausea, irritation of the eye, nose, and throat, and even cancer!